tomcritchlow/tomcritchlow.github.io/_posts/2023-04-18-roadmap-territory.md

 If we accept the premise that strategy is a fluid, evolving thing - what is the most useful outcome from a moment-in-time intervention?
 For it to have enduring value I think it must allow us to think through situations we have not yet encountered.
 New tools for thinking through problems and situations.

 Ways for an executive team to upgrade their thinking.
-Of course, no one is going to buy that directly, but I think it's the secret job to be done for this kind of workshop.
+Of course, no one is going to buy that directly, but I think it's the real job to be done for this kind of workshop.

-So, with that frame in mind the focus for this kind of "total business review" workshop is some combination of these four dimensions:
+So, with that frame in mind the outcome for this kind of "total business review" workshop is some combination of these four dimensions:

 **1) New dashboards embed new ways of seeing the world.** A dashboard[^dashboard] is essentially an embedded mental model for how the business works - and if you can help the client create a new dashboard you can help them see the world in new ways.
 This is often a precursor to doing new things and doing things in new ways - because they suddenly have a measurement framework for it.
 You manage what you measure after all.